 About the Authors

-Jerry Stemach, M.S., C.C.C., is a language, literacy, and technology specialist who has served students with language-based reading disorders for over 40 years.
+Jerry Stemach, M.S., C.C.C., is a language, literacy, and technology specialist who has served students with language based reading disorders for over 40 years.
 His deep knowledge of children’s language acquisition combined with his love of storytelling help him write stories that make students eager and enthusiastic learners.

 Mary Krenz specializes in early childhood development.
 Her 15 years of classroom experience inform her knowledge of child language, learning, and literacy development.
 Over the last 10 years, her focus has shifted to curriculum development for struggling learners.
-Bringing The Secret Gardener to life for students has been one of the highlights of her career.